LaLee's Kin: The Legacy of Cotton

-LaLee's Kin: The Legacy of Cotton is a 2001 American documentary film directed by Deborah Dickson, Susan Froemke and Albert Maysles.
+LaLee's Kin: The Legacy of Cotton is a 2001 American documentary film directed by Deborah Dickson, Susan Froemke, and Albert Maysles.
 It was nominated for Best Documentary Feature at the 74th Academy Awards.

 Content

-LaLee's Kin: The Legacy of Cotton has two storylines, both of which show the impoverished life of residents in the American South.
-The documentary draws the connection—a vicious cycle—between poverty and the lack of education opportunity for black people living in the Mississippi Delta, over 150 years after the abolition of slavery.
+LaLee's Kin: The Legacy of Cotton has two storylines, both of which show the impoverished lives of residents in the American South.
+The documentary draws the connection—a vicious cycle—between poverty and the lack of educational opportunity for black people living in the Mississippi Delta, over 150 years after the abolition of slavery.

 Laura Lee (LaLee) Wallace, a great-granddaughter of a slave, is an illiterate 62-year-old woman who has been living all her life in Tallahatchie County, one of the poorest in the United States.
-She has one surviving son, nine daughters, 38 grandchildren, and 15 great-grandchildren.
-Her daily living consists of many difficulties: LaLee has to raise many of her grandchildren, her son is continually put in prison, and most of her daughters have to leave Tallahatchie County searching for work.
+She has two surviving son, nine daughters, 38 grandchildren, and 15 great-grandchildren.
+Her daily life consists of many difficulties: LaLee has to raise many of her grandchildren; her son is continually put in prison; and most of her daughters have to leave Tallahatchie County searching for work.
 LaLee's life is heavily dependent on the cotton industry; she struggles to earn a living by cooking lunches for people working in local cotton factories.